Free New York Criminal & Arrest Records Search: Counties & Boroughs

 PACER fees are dismissed for each user who accrues less than $30 in fees per quarter.

-How To Determine If Someone Is a Probationer or Parolee in New York
+How To Determine if Someone Is a Probationer or Parolee in New York

 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in New York, along with their ethnicities.
 Furthermore, these totals are also compared to the number of individuals on community supervision (including probation and parole) in other states across the United States.